Beholding the Glory of the Courtroom of God (Part 1 of 2)

 Ephesians 5:5

-Covetousness is idolatry.
-Idolatry is anything that holds your heart, mind, attention, or affections in place of God—or distracts from him.
-Test: If stripped of it, are you satisfied with God alone?
-Would you be the richest in the universe?
+Idolatry is anything that holds your heart, mind, attention, or affections in place of God—or consistently distracts from him.
+Test: If all you had was God, would you be the richest in the universe?

 3. Behold the Attestation of God